This year we celebrate National Immunization Week with the theme “Let’s catch up with confidence.”

 ***Please note that mailing can take more time and delay the reviewing and updating of the file in the provincial database system.

 As a parent, keeping your children safe and healthy is your number one priority.
-Every year Renfrew County and District Health Unit (RCDHU) assesses the immunization record of every child attending a school in Renfrew County and District (RCD).
-It is required by law, to ensure that all children attending school between the ages of 4 to 17, are immunized according to Ontario’s immunization schedule.
+Every year Renfrew County and District Health Unit (RCDHU) assesses the immunization record of every student attending a school in Renfrew County and District (RCD).
+It is required by law, to ensure that all students attending school between the ages of 4 to 17, are immunized according to Ontario’s immunization schedule.

-Under the Immunization of School Pupils Act, children need to have proof of immunization against:
+Under the Immunization of School Pupils Act, students need to have proof of immunization against:

 Required documentation for school registration

-To ensure that all children have proof of the required vaccines, RCDHU reviews immunization records for each child who attends school on an annual basis.
+To ensure that all students have proof of the required vaccines, RCDHU reviews immunization records for each student on an annual basis.
 Health Care Providers are not obligated to share immunization records with health units.
 Please ensure you receive an updated copy of every immunization your child receives.
 We strongly recommend completing immunization records online, whenever possible.

 Using the secure online ICON tool provides RCDHU with a paperless file of immunization records.
 It is important to check if you are using the ICON website specific to RCDHU.
 You can do so by looking at the top left of the ICON webpage.
 A picture of the record must be uploaded so we can accurately verify that the correct vaccine is entered.